antoni0kim/connections/README.md

 ![GitHub Actions Status](https://github.com/antoni0kim/connections/actions/workflows/main.yml/badge.svg)

-This is a simple machine-learning app solving New York Times' Connections.
+This is a simple machine-learning app solving New York Times' Connections using Terminal CLI.
 To install the app, it is highly recommended that the app is installed in virtual environment.
 Once virtual environment is set up, you should have both torch and transformers installed:

 ```bash
 pip install torch transformers